Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 	* The ML model is considered a failure if:
 		* after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
 Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
 * The output should be a continuous value for sale price.

+### Data Decision Making
+* On a few occasions I was questioned for using the ArbitraryNumberImputer for filling the missing data of `2ndFlrSf, EnclosedPorch, MasVnrArea and WoodDeckSF` instead of MeanMedianImputer.
+My reasoning for this was that in all of these variables the Mode value is 0. `EnclosedPorch` for example has 90% of it's data missing.
+And of the 10% remaining, 8% of it is zeroes.
+This is similar for all variables relating to area or size of features, which suggests that in the data collection these fields were often left blank instead of filling them with 0 when a house simply did not have a 2nd floor, wood deck or other feature.

+* I wanted to fill the missing values for `GarageYrBlt` with the same values as `YearBuilt` due the two almost always sharing the same date or the Garage Built date being just one or two years after.
+However, I ran into an error that I wasn't able to move past, the method I used to `fillna` the empty values in my pipeline was at some point causing a ValueError when put though the hyperparameter optimization search.
+I wasn't able to fix this as so opted to use the MeanMedianImputer instead.
+This would lead to some odd data, like houses having garages built before the house, but ultimately wouldn't cause much of an impact to the model.

+* Lastly, I wanted to use the OutlierTrimmer instead of the Windsorizer on `SalePrice, GrLivArea and TotalArea`.
+To do so however would require me to make a number of changes to the order of the pipeline.
+Currently the train and test sets are split and then have the cleaning and engineering steps applied to them in the pipeline.
+The problem with this, is that by splitting the sets and then trimming them of outliers, the sets always end up with imbalanced ammounts of data and cause the pipeline to get stuck.

 ## Dashboard Design
 ### Page 1: Quick project summary